Inflatable Kayaks vs Folding Kayaks

 Inflatable Kayak

-There are two methods of assembling inflatables.
-The first method is inserting tubes filled with air, similar to the process with a bicycle tire while the other method involves using airtight material directly inflated with air, similar to a tubeless tire.
+Inflatable kayaks are constructed using a wide range of materials.
+They have two assembly methods: the first involves inserting air-filled tubes, similar to the process with a bicycle tyre, and the other involves using airtight material directly inflated with air, similar to a tubeless tyre.

 Hardshell Kayak